-I myself have a chronic illness, lupus.
-I learned the hard way, how important it is to stay on top of things and prevent flare ups rather than treating them after the fact.
-Health promotion and maintenance is very central to my own survival and well being and that of my children, so I am especially enthused about preventive medical and nursing best practices.
+I have a chronic illness, lupus.
+I learned the hard way, how important it is to stay on top of things and prevent flare-ups rather than treating them after the fact.
+Health promotion and maintenance are very central to my survival and well-being and that of my children, so I am especially enthused about preventive medicine and nursing best practices.

 When we first arrived from Greece, we were very poor and could not afford health care.
 My parents would drive me to a free clinic on the other side of Chicago, to wait in line for 3 hours to be seen for 5 minutes.
 It was the only choice we had and it was very scary.
 The "free" clinics were severely understaffed and there were very few of them.
 Even after we got insurance, we went very infrequently due to high deductibles.
 All of this contributed to the fact that I was not properly diagnosed until I began working as a nurse myself.

 Many symptoms and milder flare-ups that I went through were attributed to my being a teenager: lazy and tired - none of which was true.
 It wasn't until I had a major life-threatening flare-up and ended up in a hospital for 4 days that they finally came to a proper diagnosis.
 This experience, in particular, keeps me fired up to provide proper care every day that I have the privilege of giving my all as a nurse.
 My aunt in Poland was my first major inspiration for a career in nursing since I have extremely fond memories of watching her caring for her patients at her hospital.
 I adored my aunt and the tender way that she cared for her patients.
 The doctor came and went but it was my aunt who stayed and listened to the patients and was their advocate.
 I used to visit her all the time, especially because my grandma was always sick and a patient in her hospital.